You're feeling stuck.

 Let's rewind to my youth.
 I sucked at handling my money.
 I was irresponsible and wasteful.
 In short, I was young and unaware.
 A few years later I was on social welfare.

-If you've not gotten into that situation, let me tell you that it's not fun.
+If you've never been in that situation, let me tell you that it's not fun.
 It's the total opposite of fun.
 I was lucky.
 For me, it was only a couple of months before I could get out of social welfare though.

 Out of social welfare and into student loans.
 Student loans suck, but not as much as social welfare.
 I'm still paying off student loans.
 But getting into school and getting money, instead of what felt like begging for them, was a big step up.